Get insider access

 • Autofocus lags behind the best.

-• Good low light performance for MFT, but lacking compared to full frame.
+• Decent low light performance for MFT, but lacking compared to full frame.

-The Olympus E-M1 is great for landscape photography.
+The Olympus E-M1 is good for landscape photography.
 It's a remarkably well-built camera with weather-sealing and a relatively portable design, making it a good option for long hikes or shoots at remote shooting locations.
 JPEG images look good straight out of the camera, with minimal noise and pleasing colors.
-If you prefer to process your own photos, its RAW noise handling and dynamic range are good for a Micro Four Thirds camera but fall short compared to larger-sensor options.
-On the upside, the camera has a 'High Res Shot' feature that combines multiple shots to create a single image with a resolution of up to 80 megapixels, giving you greater dynamic range and more leeway to crop and edit your files or get high-quality prints.
+If you prefer to process your own photos, the RAW noise handling and dynamic range are good for a Micro Four Thirds camera but fall short compared to larger-sensor options.
+On the upside, the camera has a 'High Res Shot' feature that combines multiple shots to create a single image with a resolution of up to 80 megapixels, giving you more leeway to crop and edit your files or get high-quality prints.

 Pros